Life After Gastric Sleeve Surgery

 Anyone who has undergone gastric sleeve surgery will tell you it’s not easy.
 But they will also tell you that it’s rewarding, and — if you stick with it — you’ll lose weight, improve your eating habits, and develop an overall healthier lifestyle.

-To get an idea of what to expect when you have your own vertical sleeve gastrectomy with A Lighter Me, read about Melody’s, Indira’s and Chelsey’s experiences below.
+To get an idea of what to expect when you have your own vertical sleeve gastrectomy with A Lighter Me, read about Melody’s, Indira’s and Jane’s experiences below.

 In addition, check out their videos to hear firsthand about their best and worst moments, and to pick up some tips on how to adjust to your body post-op.